-Please allow 7-10 business days for shipments
+Please allow 7-10 business days for shipment on Signed Decks

 Chrome Ball Interview #133: Jason Lee